AI Screenr

 Advance to a 60-minute hiring-manager round focused on one 'I disagreed with leadership' scenario and one 'scope-cut defence' case study.
 Probe for the moments where Alex would push back earlier in the process, not only when consensus has already drifted.

 AI Screenr turns a job description into a scored shortlist in four steps.
-This page walks through the AI interview process end-to-end so you know exactly what happens between clicking "create job" and opening the first ranked report.
+This page walks through the AI interview process end to end, so you know exactly what happens between clicking "create job" and opening the first ranked report.

 • Step 3: AI scores and summarises (under 2 minutes per candidate)